briquetech/vue3-country-region-callingcode-select/README.md

 # Vue3-Country-Region-Select ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Vue3-Country-Region-Select provides a pair of Vue 3 components that will allow you to easily put a country and region dropdown in your project that will work together or standalone.
+This project provides a pair of Vue 3 components that will allow you to easily put a country and region dropdown in your project that will work together or standalone.
 Supports vue-i18n.

-This project is a fork of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select) for Vue 2 by [Justin Gehr](https://github.com/gehrj).
+This project is an eventual fork of the following projects:
+1. Original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select) for Vue 2 by [Justin Gehr](https://github.com/gehrj).
 If you are looking for Vue 2 support, that is where you want to look.

-Credit goes to [Justin Gehr](https://github.com/gehrj) and the other contributors for the creation of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select).
+2. Credit goes to [Justin Gehr](https://github.com/gehrj) and the other contributors for the creation of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select).
 This fork just provides compatibility with Vue 3.

+3. Ittai Svidler for the enhanced version (https://github.com/isvidler/vue3-country-region-select/)

 ## Installation
-`npm install vue3-country-region-select --save`
+`npm install vue3-country-region-calling-code-select --save`

 ## Dependencies
 Being that these are Vue components you will need to use them inside of Vue.